latest nhpb_banner 1__compressed2

 The Texas Weatherization Program helps low income customers, with a focus on the disabled, elderly, and homes with children.
 It will help households control their energy costs and save money.
 This is achieved through the installation of weatherization materials and tips/education.
 The main goal of this federally funded program is to reduce the energy bills of low income households.
 This will in effect give them increased disposable income each month.

 While food assistance is available in the region, the priority is on seniors and the elderly.
-The services focus in helping the elderly in the area, however others may receive help as well, including children, students, and the disabled.
+However others may receive help as well, including children, students, and the disabled.

 The community action agency runs a total of four different services, including Meals on Wheels, Congregate Meals which are served at Senior Centers, CBA Meals and the last one being Private Pay.
 The last option is for those who do not qualify for the other assistance programs offered but that still need to ensure they receive the daily nutrition they require.